 Each of the regional GEONETCast systems, including NOAA's GEONETCast Americas in the Americas, EUMETSAT's EUMETCast in Europe and Africa, and CMA's FengYunCast in the Asia-Pacific region, will be interoperable with each other.
 Although each system may have unique system architecture characteristics, they will all be able to exchange data files in both directions in a manner that is transparent to the user.
 For example, data files originating in China or Africa or Europe will be received by GEONETCast Americas for broadcast as needed by users in the Americas, and similarly data files originating in the Americas will be sent to these other regional systems for broadcast in their regions (Fig. 6).
-There are two possible approaches to implement this data exchange, either through exchange by satellite telecommunication (assuming there are overlapping satellite footprints extending across regional boundaries) or through terrestrial communication lines (Fig. 7).
+There are two possible approaches to implement this data exchange, either through exchange by satellite telecommunication (assuming there are overlapping satellite footprints extending across regional boundaries) or through terrestrial communication lines (i.e. the Internet or dedicated communications lines) (Fig. 7).